 “The association between certain rashes and COVID-19 has become increasingly clear, and being able to recognise these is crucial for reducing the spread of the disease.
 We’re delighted to announce the launch of the COVID-19 skin signs image gallery, with the COVID Symptom Study team.
 The extensive library will be an invaluable resource for both healthcare professionals and members of the public in helping to identify rashes which may indicate COVID-19 infection, particularly in those who are otherwise asymptomatic.”

-Veronique Bataille, Consultant Dermatologist, who led the COVID skin research, comments:
+Veronique Bataille, a consultant dermatologist, who led the COVID skin research, comments:

 “We have created this COVID-19 rash gallery so that clinicians and any interested parties can have access to it and help them identify potential COVID-19 rashes.
 Our research shows that rashes can be more predictive of COVID-19 than fever and cough, particularly in children.
 We found that one in six children gets a rash without any other classical symptoms.
 For most, COVID-19 rashes last for a few weeks and eventually disappear.
 In some cases, prescribed medication may be needed if the rash is very itchy.”

-Tim Spector, Professor of Genetic Epidemiology at King's College London, lead of the COVID Symptom app, comments:
+Tim Spector, a professor of genetic epidemiology at King's College London and lead of the COVID Symptom app, comments:

 “Thanks to our millions of app users we were quickly able to confirm the link between skin rashes and COVID-19 but also the timing of the rashes, their associations with other COVID-19 symptoms, as well as the different types of rashes across different age groups.
 We are extremely grateful to all app users who provided pictures via the app as without them none of this would have been possible.
 We have asked the government to add a new skin rash to the official NHS list of signs and symptoms of COVID-19 as it will reduce infections and save lives.”

-Dr Justine Kluk, Consultant Dermatologist, involved in the research and curating of images for the website, comments:
+Dr. Justine Kluk, a consultant dermatologist involved in the research and curating of images for the website, comments:

 “A group of different skin rashes are now recognised as possible indicators of COVID-19 infection and may be the first or only symptom of the disease in some sufferers.
 Early reporting of these rashes by members of the public and increased awareness and recognition of them by frontline health workers could help us detect more cases and avoid further spread.
 This new atlas of COVID rashes, the first of its kind, is an important step forward in helping to raise awareness.”